Elana Brundyn

 Elana Brundyn is a fine art and cultural consultant based in Cape Town, South Africa.
 She has previously worked as a commercial gallerist and a museum director.

 Brundyn was involved in launching two important African museums – she was the founding CEO of Norval Foundation and an inaugural director at Zeitz MOCAA.
 During her time at Norval Foundation, she helped establish a formal art partnership with Boschendal which resulted in the launch of satellite art exhibitions hosted on the farms’ historic manor house with a focus on artists from across Africa.

-Currently, Brundyn sits on the Board of Trustees for Aspire Art Lalela, and the Stellenbosch Outdoor Sculpture Trust.
+Currently, Brundyn sits on the board of trustees for Aspire Art, the Stellenbosch Outdoor Sculpture Trust, In Residence Foundation and the Standard Bank Visual Arts Committee.

 She is also the founder of the Art House Collection.
 She was previously an advisory trustee of the Harvard Centre for African Studies board and the Gerard Sekoto Foundation.

 Career

 Elana Brundyn has worked as a professional in the commercial and nonprofit cultural sector of South Africa for more than two decades.